 Vent sexing is another way to identify a bird's gender.
 Vent sexing requires manipulating the bird's vent by hand to observe the genitalia.
 Only a veterinarian or bird-handling professional should undertake vent sexing.

-You may be able to determine the gender of your lovebirds by observing their behavior.
+You may be able to determine your lovebirds' gender identity by observing their behavior.
 Females are more likely to display nesting behavior, such as tearing up or shredding items that are put in the cage.
 Females are considered more likely to behave in a territorial or aggressive manner.
 If a lovebird lays eggs, you can guarantee that she is female.

 The lutino lovebird is a color variation of the peach-faced lovebird.
 It is considered a sex-linked mutation.
 The lutino mutation occurs when dark melanin pigment is absent from the bird.
 While the gene that causes lutino coloration is linked to the sex chromosomes, it is not exclusive to males or females and will not help you determine gender.
 Male and female lutino lovebirds are monomorphic.